-For $\lambda_\perp=0$, this is consistent with previous studies, exhibiting spiral, skyrmion crystal, and FM phases with increasing ${\cal B}$ \cite{Banerjee2014}.
-Our key observation is that incorporating $\lambda_\perp \neq 0$ leads to a qualitatively similar phases.
-The key difference is that the primary wavevectors $\bQ^*$, which lie in the $\Gamma$-$M$ directions, now exhibit a strong field dependence, as seen from Fig.~\ref{fig:fig1}(b).
-This leads to a strong field dependence of the skyrmion-crystal lattice constant.
+For $\lambda_\perp=0$, this is consistent with previous studies,\cite{Banerjee2014,Mohit2016} exhibiting spiral, skyrmion crystal, and FM phases with increasing ${\cal B}$.
+Our key observation is that incorporating $\lambda_\perp \neq 0$ leads to qualitatively similar phases.
+The key difference is that the skyrmion crystal window initially expands in the presence of $\lambda_\perp \neq 0$ before eventually shrinking.
+At the same time, the primary wavevectors $\bQ^*$, which lie in the $\Gamma$-$M$ directions, now exhibit a smooth field dependence over a wide field range, as seen from Fig.~\ref{fig:fig1}(b).
+In real space, this corresponds to a smooth Zeeman magnetic field dependence of the skyrmion-crystal lattice constant over a wide range of fields.
 We trace this dependence of $\bQ^*$ on ${\cal B}$ to an effective renormalization of the easy-plane anisotropy.
 This is heuristically seen from a Hartree-level treatment \cite{Rosch2018} of the $\lambda_\perp$ quartic term, which yields $A_s^{\rm eff} = A_s + 6 \lambda_\perp m_0^2$, where $m_0$ increases with increasing ${\cal B}$.
-This renormalization of $A_s$ leads to a change in the optimal $\bQ^*$, thus tuning the skyrmion crystal (see Supplemental Material).
+This renormalization of $A_s$ leads to a change in the optimal $\bQ^*$ over a wide range of fields, thus tuning the skyrmion crystal.